Compassion-ly/compassionly_ml/readme.md

 ## Dataset
-For the dataset, access in this link: [dataset_compassionly](https://github.com/Compassion-ly/compassionly_ml/tree/master/dataset)
+For the dataset, access on this link: [dataset_compassionly](https://github.com/Compassion-ly/compassionly_ml/tree/master/dataset)

 ## Model demo
 The demo for our model, you can access in this link: [Model demo](https://majorquickrecommendation.streamlit.app/)